Change the search path in the Xcode project with the configuration settings file

 LIBRARY_SEARCH_PATHS = /usr/local/share/mydevice-sdk/libs $(inherited)

-You should use $(inherited) to use the default values and the inherited values from higher.
+You can use $(inherited) to use the default and inherited values from higher.

-Above example, because write the configurations before $(inherited), the paths in the configuration settings file are used prior than inherited directories.
-In this example, we assume use the device SDK.
-It is better not to duplicate the file, but the SDK may provide a file with the same name as the header file that is included by default.
+In the above example, because we write the configurations before $(inherited), the paths in the configuration settings file are prioritized over the inherited directories.
+In this example, we assume to use the device SDK.
+Of course, it is better not to duplicate the file, but the SDK may provide a file with the same name as the one included in standard header files.
 It may also be customized specifically for the SDK.
 In that case, the SDK should be used first, so the SDK side is given priority.

 Don’t manage with Git

-This alone will not make it machine-specific; the SearchPath.xcconfig file is assumed to be different for each machine.
+This alone does not make it machine-specific; the SearchPath.xcconfig file is expected to differ for each machine.
 To do this, write SearchPath.xcconfig in .gitignore and remove it from Git’s control.

-By doing as this, you force create the SearchPath.xcconfig in each local repositories.
+Doing this allows you to create the SearchPath.xcconfig in each local repository.

 What about files for CI?

-If we need to create SearchPath.xcconfig for each environment cloned from Git, it may be trouble with when integrated with CI (Continuous Integration).
+If we need to create SearchPath.xcconfig for each environment cloned from Git, it may be a trouble when integrated with CI (Continuous Integration).

-When the same configuration settings are defined mulitply, the last configuration setting is used.
+The last configuration setting is used when the same configuration settings are defined multiple.
 You can define the default value by using this behavior.
 Do as follows.

 STEP